RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 - Database Enrichment: It was added historical weather.

+- The database connection string and password are hardcoded in appsettings and RepositoryIntegrationTests.
+It is a security issue.

 ## To do next

 - Add a health check endpoint to test the health of all the dependencies: databases, external apis and redis.